TITLE: Human Resources Compensation Analyst

 - Researches situations as they arise related to aspects of compensation to provide clarity for resolution in consideration of contract provisions, historical practices, similar situations, etc.

 - Reviews and recommends salary placements for new hires as requested.

 - Provides data input to annual salary surveys in which the college participates.

 - Positions in this classification may perform all or some of the responsibilities above and all positions perform other related duties as assigned.

-Bachelor’s degree in Human Resources, Business or other disciple directly related to the position.
+Bachelor’s degree in Human Resources, Business or other discipline directly related to the position.
 Relevant experience may substitute for the degree requirement on a year-for-year basis.
 Two years as a journey-level Compensation Analyst in Human Resources is required.

 KNOWLEDGE AND SKILLS